1. How can I prevent varicose veins and spider veins?

 Cosmetic treatments, such as sclerotherapy injections for spider veins, are generally not covered by insurance.

-4. Will I need more treatments in the future?
+4. Will I need more vein treatments in the future?

 Our success rate in treating varicose veins and spider veins at the Fairfax Vein Center is extremely high, and the chance of these veins coming back is very low.
 Laser ablation is highly successful.
 It is possible, especially with spider veins, to develop new veins over time in a different part of the leg.

-5. What will happen if I don’t treat these veins now?
+5. What will happen if I don’t treat my varicose veins or spider veins now?

 Vein problems in the leg generally worsen over time.
 While it is hard to predict how long this will take, progression is usually measured in months or a few years, and can be different for each individual.